CHAPTER 17 – II

-Aricame’s response to his mother’s murder was predictable – both as a child and as a Champion.
-He wanted revenge – avenge blood with blood.
-Dead-set on heading up to Seattle to kill Geryman, then Stievo.
+Aricame wanted revenge – to avenge blood with blood.
+He was dead-set on heading up to Seattle to kill Geryman, then Stievo.
 As he was packing up his belongings the Strifes arrived for their regular evening training session.
-Aricame explained what had happened…and what he felt.
-As Victor and Victoria listened, Victor’s face took on a look of knowingness.
+Aricame explained what had happened: the letter and the unmistakable feelings of loss (his mother) and of gain (her power).
+As Victor and Victoria listened, Victor’s face took on a knowing look.
 This perplexed Aricame and he demanded an explanation.

 Victor explained to Aricame that he kept this information from both him and his Other because Victor needed to maintain some control.
 He had dedicated the first half of his life to learning about – and searching for – Champions.
 After tracking down Carenf in New Orleans, he has dedicated the rest of his life to training and educating.
-That said, he knew more about the Championship powers than the Champions themselves.
+He knew more about the Championship powers than the Champions themselves.
 This was a dynamic he wanted to keep until he knew who the next Champions of Light and Dark would be.
-Aricame and Stievo were both clearly waging an internal struggle with their true natures while also training for an external struggle that would not wait for them to come to terms with their own identities.
+Aricame and Stievo were both clearly struggling internally with their true natures while also training for an external struggle that would not wait for them to come to terms with their own identities.

 The realization finally set in for Aricame: HE was the Champion of Light!
-He wept when he had read his mother’s letter stating that she did not know his true nature.
-He wept again thinking about how she would react to this revelation.
+He wept tears of sorrow when he had read his mother’s letter stating that she did not know his true nature.
+He wept again – joyously – thinking about how she would react to this revelation.

 When few battle to be (the) one

 A prize, no matter the size